 Lee O’Mahony – Deputy Headteacher, invited to Learning Meetings and Full Governing Body (FGB).

-Alex Skinner – Premises Officer, invited to Resources Meetings.
+Sam Hill – Premises Officer, invited to Resources Meetings.

 Miss K Border – Finance Manager, invited to Resources and FGB meetings when needed to Associate governors.